-This essay outlines two general arguments in support of the idea of reparations and responds to some common objections.
+This essay outlines some general arguments in support of the idea of reparations and responds to some common objections.
 This discussion focuses on reparations to African-Americans for slavery, but its insights should be applicable to many other historic injustices.

 1. Reparations and Reparative Justice

 Most arguments for reparations are grounded in the principle of reparative justice, the idea that victims of wrongdoing or injustice are morally entitled to some form of repair.
 If I wrong you, say by stealing from or physically harming you, you are entitled to my making amends for this wrong, by acknowledging it, returning the stolen property, or paying damages.
 The underlying idea is that past wrongs must be made right.